 This recipe checks of so many items on my foodie list!

-- This recipe uses minimal ingredients.
+- This recipe is quick and uses minimal ingredients.

 - This recipe tastes SOOOOO good, you won’t have leftovers.